hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-api-node.md

 ## Prerequisites

 Running a node has no specialized hardware requirements.
 Users have been successful in running nodes on Raspberry Pi boards and other system-on-chip architectures.
-In order to complete this procedure, you must have the following software installed on the node host machine:
+However, in order to complete this guide, you do need the following software installed on the node host machine:

 - [Docker](https://docs.docker.com/get-docker/)